Family research in Tramonti, Campania, Italy

 S. MARIA DELLA NEVE – Capitignano

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Tramonti area , write to tramonti@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Tramonti area, write to tramonti@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Tramonti forum:
+Messages from other visitors in Tramonti

-13 thoughts on “Genealogy in Tramonti”
+13 comments on “Genealogy in Tramonti”

 1. I am trying to find ancestors of Vincenzo Simeone, born Polvica, Tramonti, Italy.